mrefremov26/leetcode/README.md

-# leetcode
+# Leetcode problems
-there are solutions for leetcode problems
+There are solutions and explanations for leetcode problems